goofy2k/ESP32_faust2api/README.md

 D -- Deleted (waiting clean up)
 B -- Blocked
 S -- Suspended, or Blocked without a timeout

+Note: (C) means it is configurable by menuconfig.

+- uiT.
+This task initializes the system, including peripherals, file system, user entry function and so on.
+This task will delete itself and free the resources after calling app_main.
+- ppT.
+This task is to process Wi-Fi hardware driver and stack.
+It posts messages from the logic link layer to the upper layer TCP/IP stack after transforming them into ethernet packets.
+- tiT.
+The task is the main task of TCP-IP stack (LwIP), it is to deal with TCP-IP packets.
+- Tmr Svc.
+This task is the processor of FreeRTOS internal software timer.
+- IDLE.
+This task is FreeRTOS internal idle callback task, it is created when starting the FreeRTOS.
+Its hook function is vApplicationIdleHook.
+The system's function of sleep and function of feeding task watch dog are called in the vApplicationIdleHook.
+- sys_evt.
+The task processes system events, for example, Wi-Fi and TCP-IP stack events.
+- pmT.
+The task is for system power management.
+It will check if the system can sleep right now, and if it is, it will start preparing for system sleep.
+- rtT.
+The task is the processor of high priority hardware timer.
+It mainly processes Wi-Fi real time events.
+It is suggested that functions based on this component should not be called in application, because it may block other low layer Wi-Fi functions.

 9. For creation of alternative MIDI input (non) uart,  start at base class in midi.h  , derived esp32_midi  and have a look at other midi_handlers (teensy_midi , juce_midi_handler, ...).
 Is it possible to re-use jdsk code?